Parent Information

 Norup International Dress Code

-- For safety reasons, appropriate shoes should be worn on the playground and during physical education classes.
+Additionally, for safety reasons, appropriate shoes should be worn on the playground and during physical education classes.
 For the playground, shoes must have closed toes and heels.
 PE classes require clean tennis shoes with a non-marking sole.

 Please take time to review the following drop-off information and safety procedures.